bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/fround.md

 JavaScript uses 64-bit double floating-point numbers internally, which offer a very high precision.
 However, sometimes you may be working with 32-bit floating-point numbers, for example if you are reading values from a [`Float32Array`](../float32array).
 This can create confusion: Checking a 64-bit float and a 32-bit float for equality may fail even though the numbers are seemingly identical.

 To solve this, `Math.fround()` can be used to cast the 64-bit float to a 32-bit float.
-Internally, JavaScript continues to treat the number as a 64-bit float, it just performs a “round to even” on the 23rd bit of the mantissa, and sets all following mantissa bits to `0`.
+Internally, JavaScript continues to treat the number as a 64-bit float, it just performs a "round to even” on the 23rd bit of the mantissa, and sets all following mantissa bits to `0`.
 If the number is outside the range of a 32-bit float, [`Infinity`](../infinity) or `-Infinity` is returned.

 Because `fround()` is a static method of `Math`, you always use it as `Math.fround()`, rather than as a method of a `Math` object you created (`Math` is not a constructor).